FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 This will delete the previous build assets and produce the following:

-`wp-dist/`: the contents of this directory contains everything that will be used in subsequent steps to both build an installable zip file, and to copy into the svg repo for publishing to the WordPress plugins directory.

 `admin/build`: production build of the admin UI React app.
-This needs to be committed so that it can be included in the composer package (which is really just a pull of this repo)
+This needs to be committed, so that it can be included in the composer package (which is really just a pull of this repo)

+`compat-js/build`: production build of the compatibility JS bundled.
+This also needs to be committed.

 8. Build the zip file